pmcoltrane/MTConnect-Node/readme.md

 ## Usage

+### Running the Agent

 From a command prompt in the repository working directory:
 > node server.js [port={port}] [sender={sender}]

 The optional `port` parameter will be interpreted as the port on which the server should listen.
 The optional `sender` parameter will be used as the 'sender' string sent in the document headers.

 The server will listen on port 8080 by default.

+### Sending DataItems to the Agent

-From there, data items may be stored in the agent with:
+Data items may be stored in the agent using the /store resource:
 `http://localhost:8080/store?id={dataItemId}&timestamp={timestamp}&value={value}&condition={condition}`

 Parameters should be provided as follows: